michaelbolanos/SecCheck/README.md

 Inherently, Windows 10 already detects the .EXE as malware so there is an implied security checker as a byproduct..

 - Detected as malware in Windows 10 Defender (false positive)
+- You must tell Windows to just run the program if Bitdefender is on keep an eye out for notifications

 Created:  12/11/20